-The ancient Romans used to pay their Legionnaires a lifetime income, like a pension, if they survived various wars in 13 B.C.
+The ancient Romans used to pay their Legionnaires a lifetime income if they survived various wars in 13 B.C.
 Likewise, contingent upon survival of the Revolutionary War, our U.S. military agreed to supply our soldiers with payments for life for their bravery and commitment.

 In 1875, it didn’t take long for the private sector to pick up on this idea as well; To reward their longstanding employees for years of devotion and loyalty.

 Fast-forward to today, 401ks and the idea of employees and employers splitting the cost of funding retirement essentially put the lid on pensions.
 But, regardless, pensions aren’t entirely gone these days.
 You might immediately think of teachers, police, or other public service members.
 It’s not that pensions are only for public sector employees; it’s just that they’re exceptionally uncommon.
 Clearly, the idea of a pension, or regular payments for life, has been around for a long time.

 Today, equity compensation is taking center stage as one of the more desired forms of employee benefits.